Related resources

 current method that was invoked.

-If called using the ordinary function call form fun()
+If called using the ordinary function call form fun(), then this

 gets bound to the top-level Window object.